The Levi's® Commuter Workspace -

 In conclusion, I found the coworking culture in Berlin vibrant yet homey.
 And I really really wise I could bring their cafes back to NYC.
 Adding a layer of food culture would really make our spaces homier.

-conartistnyc asked: have you heard of the Con Artist Collective??
+conartistnyc said: have you heard of the Con Artist Collective??
 If so or not, you should stop by.
 We would love to have a review on your blog.
 We are located at 119 ludlow.

 Maybe in the new year!

 From Charlie O’Donnell’s NYC Innovation Community newsletter today, 09-16-13 -

 Ever hear of Regus?
 They had co-working in NYC before the term was even invented—yet, no one really thinks of them in the same conversation as GA, WeWork, etc. Well, perhaps that should change with their new Business Gold plan.
 Get this.
 It’s $29 a month to drop in to any one of their workspaces and work.
 Yeah, that’s right—for less than the cost of a mifi, you can drop into any one of their dozens of locations around the city and work for an unlimited amount of time.
 Maybe you’ve been hesitating to get an office because you only need it occasionally.
 They’ve got conference rooms, too, and the Gold membership gives you preferred rates on rooms.
 You’ll hardly use those rooms anyway, so you might as well pay for them on an hourly basis when you need them.
 Have you seen their space on 46th/3rd?
 It’s gorgeous—maybe the nicest, cleanest, brightest workspace I’ve seen.
 Anyway, their website could use some help, but the offer is seriously worth it.
 If you want to sign up for this deal (while it lasts) go here.
 Select “US” and the price will switch to $29.

 Note: The Yard LES launch party is tonight, Thursday, June 20 from 6-8 pm.
 RSVP@WORKATTHEYARD.COM.